plone/documentation/docs/contributing/first-time.md

     It also sends notifications to hundreds of developers, informing them that you have not read this guide, and annoying many of them.
     You should instead learn how to {ref}`work-with-github-issues-label` and {ref}`run tests and code quality checks locally <test-and-code-quality-label>`.

+4.  **Don't ask if an issue is open.**
+    Instead you can determine whether an issue is open by doing your own research using the following tips.

+    -   Check the issue's status indicator for a green label of {guilabel}`Open`.
+    -   Look for linked open pull requests in the issue's history.
+    -   Search open pull requests for the issue.
+        Sometimes contributors fail to link their pull request to an open issue.
+    -   Review unreleased change log entries in the package's {guilabel}`news` directory.
+        Each pull request must have a change log entry, and these entries end up here when pull requests are merged and closed.
+    -   Search release notes to see whether the issue has been resolved.
+        On rare occasions, contributors forget to close the original issue.

 (plone-contributors-team-label)=